 HMRC has shared a document with ICAEW which explains that the digital campaign follows a trial in 2024.
 The trial results prompted this expanded enforcement programme.
 Self-Assessment tax return 2025 HMRC submissions face increased automated checks.

-HMRC digital campaign 2025 tax returns uses advanced analytics software.
+HMRC’s 2025 expense compliance checks uses advanced analytics software.
 The system identifies patterns suggesting inappropriate expense claims.
 Artificial intelligence algorithms compare similar business profiles automatically.
 Source: ICAEW, Aug 2025

 Digital validation occurs during the submission process now.
 Previously flagged issues trigger immediate warnings or enquiries.
 This proactive approach prevents incorrect claims reaching completion.